 Long lists slow people down and increase random clicking, especially on mobile.
 You'll still collect survey responses, but the survey findings can be harder to trust.

-A useful gut check: if you can't imagine a respondent choosing a certain option, it probably doesn't belong.
-If you can imagine someone asking, "What does this mean?" it needs rewriting.
+A useful gut check is to see if you can imagine a respondent choosing a certain option; if not, it probably doesn't belong.
+If you can see someone asking, "What does this mean?" it needs rewriting.

-Closed-ended data analysis is repeatable, which is exactly why teams love it.
+Teams love closed-ended data analysis because it's repeatable.
 Below is a workflow you can apply to most surveys, whether you're doing quantitative research in academia or product analytics in a business setting.

 Individual Likert items are ordinal, which is why many researchers prefer medians, distributions, and top-box reporting.
 Averages can still be useful for tracking if you're consistent, transparent, and careful analysis is applied across waves.